futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

-If `v` is a vertex in the graph, `match` will first return its context and a new graph without it, append `v` to the results list and finally the recursion will happen using as input the list of destination vertices for all outbound edges of `v` appended to the remaining source vertices and the new graph returned by the `match` function; if `v` is not a vertex in the graph then it is simply ignored.
+If `v` is a vertex in the graph, `match` will first return its context and a new graph without it, append `v` to the results list and finally the recursion will happen using as input the list of destination vertices for all outbound edges of `v` appended to the remaining input vertices and the new graph returned by the `match` function; if `v` is not a vertex in the graph then it is simply ignored.
 There key observations about the algorithm are:

-1. destination vertices are appended *in front of* the current vertex: this is what makes the algorithm traversing the input graph depth-first.
+1. destination vertices are appended *to the left end* of the input vertices: this is what makes the algorithm traversing the input graph depth-first.
 This is exactly what the second invariant of DFS dictates: visit successors before siblings.
 2. the `match` function returns a new graph *without* the query vertex: this is